safe-autonomy-lab/counterfactual-rl/README.md

 ## Overview

 This project presents a novel method for generating counterfactual explanations in reinforcement learning with continuous action spaces.
-It aims to answer: *"What small changes to the agent's actions would have led to a better outcome?"* The method integrates a custom distance metric for action trajectories, a reward shaping mechanism based on potential functions, and an adapted TD3 algorithm for learning optimal counterfactual policies.
+It aims to answer: *"What small changes to the agent's actions would have led to a better outcome?"* The method integrates a custom distance metric for action trajectories, a sparse reward shaping mechanism, and an extended TD3 algorithm for learning optimal counterfactual policies.

 The approach is evaluated on two domains: